EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 ### Access to processes

-In the same way as the top command in GNU/Linux, docker-compose top gives us shows us the processes of each of our services.
+In the same way as the top command in GNU/Linux, docker-compose top shows us the processes of each of our services.

 ```bash
 docker-compose -f local.yml top